General Data Protection Regulation

 - Electronic records shall be deleted from live systems but may be retained on back‐ups in line with the back‐up retention schedule.

 - Physical equipment capable of storing data shall be disposed of either by (i) physical destruction (crushing) or (ii) by government certified levels of electronic shredding.
 All electronic shredding shall come with a certificate of destruction.

 The GDPR restricts data transfers to countries outside the UK in order to ensure that the level of data protection afforded to individuals by the GDPR is not undermined.
 Equivalent requirements apply in the EU.
 1Energy individuals transfer personal data originating in one country across borders when they transmit or send that data to a different country or view/access it in a different country.

-If 1Energy individuals need to transfer data outside of the UK or, if operating from an EU establishment outside the EU*, please speak to the GDPR Project Team in advance.
+If 1Energy individuals need to transfer data outside of the UK or, if operating from an EU establishment outside the EU*, please speak to the Head of Finance or Board of Directors.